refinedev/refine/documentation/blog/2021-11-29-refine-vs-admin-bro.md

 -   Sequelize
 -   TypeORM

-To add resources , you first have to intall an adapter for the resource you want to use.
+To add resources , you first have to install an adapter for the resource you want to use.

 #### Install the Database Adapter and add resources